This post may contain affiliate links. Please read my full disclosure policy here.

 - Create a family “launch pad” where purses, back packs, keys, phones, etc. can live.
 It’s ok if this spot is a simple, non-Pinterest-worthy cubby, table, or set of hooks.
 It’s just to save you from having to turn the house upside-down to find an essential item as you’re walking out the door.

 - Consider toy rotation.
 Just put a few toys out at a time and keep the others in a closet or basement.
-The few toys will be easy to clean up quickly, and your little one will appreciate having “new” toys when you bring the others out.
+The few toys will be easy to clean up quickly.
+Even better, your little one will appreciate having “new” toys when you bring the others out.

 - Keep the cleaning supplies needed to clean each room in that room/on each floor (stash toilet bowl cleaner in each bathroom, keep a broom/vacuum on each floor, etc.)